Fast algorithms for classical specifications of stabiliser states and Clifford gates: Stabiliser state algorithms

-\subsection{Verifying a vector is a stabiliser state}
+\subsection{\Sone: Verifying a vector is a stabiliser state}

-One can immediately use the above algorithm to verify that a given vector is a stabiliser state by accepting only at the point that a conversion is made successfully.

-Some additional checks are required since we are not assuming that our input is a valid stabiliser state.
-We must first check whether the support of the state has size $2^k$.
-Then, we see whether the support is an affine space by shifting it and using Lemma \ref{orderedvectorbasis}.
-Additionally, we must check that the non-zero amplitudes of the state are consistent with $Q$ and $\ell$.
+One can extend Algorithm \ref{s1tos2} to verify that a given vector is a stabiliser state.
+First, we run Algorithm \ref{s1tos2}, and reject if any of the steps of the algorithm fail.
+Second, we must check whether the support of the state has size $2^k$.
+Finally, we must also check that the remaining nonzero entries of the state vector are consistent with $\ell$ and $Q$.
+To do this, one runs Algorithm \ref{s2tos1} (\Stwo\ $\to$ \Sone), and checks that the resulting state vector is equal to the input.